-The meridional overturning circulation (MOC) effects meridional large-scale transports of heat and freshwater that impact global and regional climate and weather patterns, sea level, and ecosystems.
-Several observational arrays exist across the Atlantic Ocean to monitor changes in the AMOC (Atlantic MOC) and meridional heat transport (AMHT) (Frajka-Williams et al. 2019).
-Since the previous State of the Climate in 2020 report (Volkov et al. 2021), the AMOC and MHT estimates based on moored arrays (Fig. 3.21a) have been extended to March 2020 for the RAPID-MOCHA-WBTS array at 26.5°N and to May 2018 for the OSNAP array between 53°N and 60°N (Frajka-Williams et al. 2021; Li et al. 2021).
-No updates are presently available for the MOC at 34.5°S, but novel MHT estimates at the SAMBA array have been published (Kersalé et al. 2021).
+The meridional overturning circulation (MOC) affects meridional large-scale transports of heat and freshwater that impact global and regional climate and weather patterns, sea level, and ecosystems.
+Several observational arrays exist across the Atlantic Ocean to monitor changes in the Atlantic MOC (AMOC) and meridional heat transport (AMHT) (Frajka-Williams et al. 2019).
+Since the previous State of the Climate in 2020 report (Volkov et al. 2021), the AMOC and AMHT estimates based on moored arrays (Fig. 3.21a) have been extended to March 2020 for the RAPID-MOCHA-WBTS array at 26.5°N and to May 2018 for the OSNAP array between 53°N and 60°N (Frajka-Williams et al. 2021; Li et al. 2021).
+No updates are presently available for the AMOC at 34.5°S, but novel AMHT estimates at the SAMBA array have been published (Kersalé et al. 2021).
 In this report, we review updated AMOC/AMHT estimates from the moored arrays and present blended estimates based on combinations of satellite altimetry and in situ hydrographic data.

 The subpolar North Atlantic is a key region for deep water formation, hence it plays an important role in the AMOC.
 A collaborative international effort to measure the AMOC here led to the establishment of the OSNAP array in 2014 (Lozier et al. 2017), which consists of two segments: OSNAP-West between Labrador and Greenland and OSNAP-East between Greenland and Scotland (Fig. 3.21a).
 The latest published AMOC/AMHT estimates span the first four years of observations (Li et al. 2021a, b; Fig. 3.21b), which will soon be extended to a nearly 6-year record using the recently recovered data.
 Over the period from August 2014 to May 2018, the AMOC across the OSNAP array had a time-mean of 16.6 ± 0.7 Sv (1 Sv = 106 m3 s-1) (Li et al. 2021a).
 The 30-day mean AMOC at the OSNAP array exhibits strong variability ranging from 8.2 to 24.5 Sv, with a standard deviation of 3.5 Sv.
-The OSNAP observations have revealed that the eastern subpolar basin (OSNAP-East) dominates the mean and variability of the MOC across the entire subpolar North Atlantic.
+The OSNAP observations have revealed that the eastern subpolar basin (OSNAP-East) dominates the mean and variability of the AMOC across the entire subpolar North Atlantic.
 The OSNAP-East mean (16.8 ± 0.6 Sv) is more than six times greater than the OSNAP-West mean (2.6 ± 0.3 Sv).
-The AMOC across the entire OSNAP is less than the sum of the AMOC across the OSNAP-West and OSNAP-East because of cancellations between northward and southward transports (Lozier et al. 2019).
+The AMOC across the entire OSNAP array is less than the sum across OSNAP-West and OSNAP-East because of cancellations between northward and southward transports (Lozier et al. 2019).
 The AMHT in 2014–18 had a time mean of 0.50 ± 0.05 PW (1 PW = 1015 W), and was correlated at 0.8 with the AMOC (Fig. 3.21b).
 The remaining variance is attributed to the subpolar gyre circulation.
 Winter convection during 2014–18 in the interior subpolar basins had minimal impact on density changes in the deep western boundary currents (Li et al. 2021a).
 Contrary to previous modeling studies, no discernible relationship between western boundary changes and subpolar overturning variability has been found.